CumulusNetworks/docs/content/cumulus-netq-30/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-System-Platform/Install-NetQ-with-AdminUI.md

 You can now install the NetQ software using the Admin UI.

 {{<notice info>}}
 This is the final set of steps for installing NetQ.
-If you have not already performed the installation preparation steps, go to {{<link title="Install NetQ Platform">}} before continuing here.
+If you have not already performed the installation preparation steps, go to {{<link title="Install NetQ System Platform">}} before continuing here.
 {{</notice>}}

 To install NetQ:

-1. Log in to your NetQ platform server, NetQ Appliance, NetQ Cloud Appliance or the master node of your cluster.
+1. Log in to your NetQ On-premises Appliance, NetQ Cloud Appliance, the master node of your cluster, or VM.

-    In your browser address field, enter **https://**<*hostname-or-ipaddr*>**:8443**
+    In your browser address field, enter *https://\<hostname-or-ipaddr\>:8443*.

     This opens the Admin UI.